 If you’re a SysOps Engineer, do the AWS Certified SysOps Administrator – Associate next.
 This certification will teach you about how to optimize infrastructure to run on AWS and goes into lots of details on operations and management (including great depth on Amazon CloudWatch).

 If you’re already well on your way to being an AWS guru but haven’t taken any certifications yet, you may be tempted to start with the professional level or specialty certifications.
 Though that could work for you, I’d still recommend doing at a minimum the AWS Solutions Architect Associate certification first in most cases.

 Following this advice will help you to learn how AWS certification exams are structured and what sort of knowledge gets tested.
 You’ll also become familiar with the style of the AWS exam questions and learn how to manage time in the exams, which will help you when you get to the harder professional or specialty certification exams.

 How to Get Started: AWS Training Resources

 There are many resources available to help you on your way to becoming AWS certified and fulfilling your career goals.
 Here are our recommended training resources to get you started:

 Free AWS Resources

 - AWS Website – Use the documentation on the AWS website to get up-to-date and detailed facts.
 This includes the developer guides, user guides, and FAQs for each AWS service.

 - AWS.Training – Sign up on the AWS.Training website to get access to free video training for many AWS services.
 This also includes some learning paths.
 It’s relatively basic in terms of depth, but a good starting point.

 - Free Cheat Sheets, video tutorials and Practice tests – Check out the FREE AWS Resources from Digital Cloud Training and our YouTube channel to find lots of value-packed training resources for AWS Certifications.

-As a provider of high-quality video-based training and exam difficulty practice exams, Digital Cloud Training offers everything you need to pass your exam for several AWS certifications at affordable prices.
+As a provider of high-quality video-based training, Digital Cloud Training offers everything you need to pass your exam for several AWS certifications at affordable prices.